 Notes on overhauling a mechanical

-the basic Comptometer mechanism and illustrates all of the major
+and operation of the basic Comptometer mechanism and illustrates all of

-components and assemblies, while the Notes on Overhaul describe more
+the major components and assemblies, while the Notes on Overhaul describe

-general techniques for disassembly, cleaning, and rebuilding.
-Details
+more general techniques for disassembly, cleaning, and rebuilding.
+Please

-study this material before commencing your overhaul, and refer
+study this material carefully before commencing your overhaul, and

 I would be happy to receive feedback, comments, or suggestions via